ionoid/docs.ionoid.io/docs/iot-apps.md

 We are going to add more static binaries support for other languages, it is under development.

-### Deploy Static Binaries Using Ionoid.io
+### Deploy Static Binaries

 When deploying static binaries with [Ionoid.io](https://ionoid.io/), there is no need to put it inside docker or write an `app.yaml` file for it.
-If your application has no external dependencies on either files or other applications, just upload it to the internet and point Ionoid.io to its deployment URL.
+If your application has no external dependencies on files or other applications, just upload it to the internet and point Ionoid.io to its deployment URL.